Join

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-Kentwell Hall is a historic Tudor manor located in Suffolk, offering a variety of attractions and events throughout the year.
-Below is a detailed summary of its offerings and opening times:
+Kentwell Hall is a historic Tudor estate located in Suffolk, offering a variety of attractions and events throughout the year.
+Below is a detailed summary of its opening times and events:

-The house and gardens are currently closed for the winter season except for special seasonal events.
-Kentwell Hall is known for its immersive historical re-creation events and its tranquil gardens and grounds.
+The House and Gardens are currently closed for the winter season except for special seasonal events.
+Regular opening times resume with specific events and seasonal attractions.

 Attractions